 Step-by-step Instructions

-- Prepare the dough: In a large mixing bowl, combine your sourdough discard, all-purpose flour, sugars, milk, eggs, and salt.
-Stir until a shaggy dough forms.
+- Prepare the dough: In a large bowl, mix your sourdough discard, all-purpose flour, sugars, milk, eggs, and salt.
+Stir it until a lumpy dough forms.

-- Kneading the dough: Transfer the dough to a lightly floured surface and knead it for about 10 minutes until it becomes smooth and elastic.
+- Kneading the dough: Dump the dough onto a lightly floured surface and knead it for about 10 minutes until it gets smooth and elastic.

-- First rise: Place the kneaded dough in a greased bowl, cover it with a cloth, and let it rise in a warm area for about 1 to 2 hours or until it has doubled in size.
+- First rise: Put the kneaded dough in a greased bowl, cover it with a cloth, and let it rise in a warm spot for about 1 to 2 hours until it doubles in size.

-- Preparing the filling: In a separate bowl, mix together the softened butter, sugar, and cinnamon to create a paste.
+- Preparing the filling: In another bowl, mix the softened butter, sugar, and cinnamon together to make a paste.

-- Rolling out the dough: After the first rise, punch down the dough and roll it out into a large rectangle on a floured surface.
+- Rolling out the dough: After the first rise, punch the dough down and roll it out into a big rectangle on a floured surface.

-- Filling and rolling: Spread the cinnamon-sugar mixture evenly over the dough, then gently roll the dough from the long side, creating a tight log.
+- Filling and rolling: Spread the cinnamon-sugar paste evenly on the dough, then carefully roll the dough from the long side to form a tight log.

-- Second rise: Place the rolls into a greased baking dish, cover with a cloth, and let them rise again for about 30 to 60 minutes until puffy.
+- Second rise: Put the roll slices in a greased baking dish, cover with a cloth, and let them rise again for about 30 to 60 minutes until they puff up.

-- Baking: Preheat your oven to 350°F (175°C).
-Bake the rolls for 25 to 30 minutes until golden brown and cooked through.
+- Baking: Preheat your oven to 350°F (175°C) and bake the rolls for 25 to 30 minutes until they're golden and cooked through.

-- Cooling and icing: Allow the rolls to cool slightly before drizzling with cream cheese frosting or your preferred icing.
+- Cooling and icing: Let the rolls cool a bit before drizzling on the cream cheese frosting or any icing you like.

 Tips for Perfect Cinnamon Rolls

-- Adjusting for altitude or humidity: Be prepared to tweak the amount of flour or liquid in your recipe according to your environment.
+- Adjusting for altitude or humidity: You might need to change the amount of flour or liquid in your recipe depending on your environment.

 - Storing and reheating: Store leftover rolls in an airtight container at room temperature for up to 3 days.
-Reheat for a few seconds in the microwave for a warm treat.
+Reheat them in the microwave for a few seconds if you want them warm.

-- Freezing options: You can freeze unbaked rolls after the second rise, thaw and bake them straight from the freezer, adding a few extra minutes to the baking time.
+- Freezing options: You can freeze the unbaked rolls after the second rise.
+When you are ready, thaw them and bake from frozen, just add a few extra minutes to the baking time.

 Common Mistakes to Avoid

-- Over-proofing or under-proofing: Be mindful of your dough’s behavior.
+- Over-proofing or under-proofing: Keep an eye on your dough.
 It should roughly double in size during each rise.
-If it rises too much, it may collapse; too little and it will be dense.
+If it rises too much, it might collapse; if it barely rises, the rolls will be dense.

-- Using expired or incorrect yeast: Ensure that your yeast is fresh and active; learn the difference between instant and active dry yeast for proper substitution.
+- Using expired or wrong yeast: Make sure your yeast is fresh and active.
+Knowing the difference between instant and active dry yeast can save you a lot of trouble.

 Sourdough Discard Benefits in Baking